HomeTechOps

 What should I check first?

-• Confirm power, battery, and the correct setup mode.
+• Confirm power, battery, and the correct setup mode (Matter devices have a 15-minute active commissioning window — power-cycle to re-open).

 • Test with one app or computer before changing router-wide settings.